The liver is an extremely important organ and is responsible for over 1,000 tasks 24 hours a day.

 As you can see, the above signs and symptoms are similar to other health conditions.
-If a proper diagnosis is not made, the liver will remain untreated until it reaches a more advanced stage when toxin build-up in the body causes symptoms that are indicative of liver failure.
+If a dog cannot get a timely and proper diagnosis, his liver will remain untreated until it reaches a more advanced stage.
+Toxins will start to build up in the body, causing symptoms that are indicative of liver failure.

 Causes of Canine Liver Problems

 A number of diseases, drugs, toxins, and chemicals can cause liver problems in dogs.

 Diseases causing liver problems in dogs include:

 - Canine hepatitis

 - Congenital liver diseases such as canine liver shunt and copper-associated hepatitis

 - Diabetes mellitus